 - Grey: the issue is closed.

-Configure filter parameters and select issues you want to create a Gantt chart for.
+Configure filter parameters to find the issues you want to create a Gantt chart for.

 On the top panel, click .

-A Gantt chart is created for the selected issues.
+A Gantt chart will be created for the selected issues.
 If there are too many issues on the chart, use the quick filters or issue grouping:

-Use quick filters to select the issues to create a Gantt chart for.
+Use quick filters to select the issues you want to create a Gantt chart for.

-A Gantt chart is created based on the filters configured on the Issues tab.
+The Gantt chart is created using the filters set up in the Issues tab.
 If there are too many issues on the chart, use the quick filters or grouping: